Animal rights: In religion

 For some the basis of animal rights is in religion or animal worship (or in general nature worship), with some religions banning killing any animal.
 In other religions animals are considered unclean.
 Hindu and Buddhist societies abandoned animal sacrifice and embraced vegetarianism from the 3rd century BCE.
 One of the most important sanctions of the Jain, Hindu, and Buddhist faiths is the concept of ahimsa, or refraining from the destruction of life.
 According to Buddhism, humans do not deserve preferential treatment over other living beings.
 The Dharmic interpretation of this doctrine prohibits the killing of any living being.
 These Indian religions' dharmic beliefs are reflected in the ancient Indian works of the Tolkāppiyam and Tirukkural, which contain passages that extend the idea of nonviolence to all living beings.

+The historical codification of Jain vegetarianism as a universal mandate for the lay community is sociologically anchored in the narrative of Neminatha, the 22nd tirthankara.
+According to Jain tradition, Prince Neminatha abandoned his royal wedding in Junagadh upon hearing the cries of captive animals slated to be slaughtered for the wedding feast.
+His renunciation is said to be followed by his meditation at Mount Girnar.
+His refusal to predicate personal celebration upon animal slaughter served as a defining cultural catalyst.
+Scholars identify this event as the foundational charter myth that shifted vegetarianism from an isolated ascetic exercise in self-denial into a universal ethical baseline regarding animal welfare for the entire Jain community.

 In Islam, animal rights were recognized early by the Sharia.
 This recognition is based on both the Qur'an and the Hadith.
 The Qur'an contains many references to animals, detailing that they have souls, form communities, communicate with God, and worship Him in their own way.
 Muhammad forbade his followers to harm any animal and asked them to respect animals' rights.
 Nevertheless, Islam does allow eating of certain species of animals.

 According to Christianity, all animals, from the smallest to the largest, are cared for and loved.
 According to the Bible, "All these animals waited for the Lord, that the Lord might give them food at the hour.
 The Lord gives them, they receive; The Lord opens his hand, and they are filled with good things."
 It further says God "gave food to the animals, and made the crows cry."